 Durham, NH, USA

 Morgan, Lynnette V.; Pe'eri, Shachak; and Armstrong, Andy, "Development and Assessment of Airborne LIDAR Bathymetry Products for Shoreline Mapping" (2008).
-Center for Coastal and Ocean Mapping.
+Shallow Water Survey Conference (SWS).
 596.